 BIGHORN's Clubhouse is a significant modern statement of beauty, quality and utility – employing a breathtaking use of light and space to blend timeless style with the newest, state-of-the-art amenities.
 Located at 1,000 feet above the valley floor, the Clubhouse, was sited so as to deftly incorporate magnificent surrounding views of mountain, valley, and golf course under our ever-present blue sky.
 The Mountains course 18th Green nestles at the foot of the Clubhouse alongside a lake that reaches back into the fairway in front of a backdrop of a waterfall, stream and desert rock formation.
 The Clubhouse may begin with golf, but it doesn’t end there.
 As R.D.
 Hubbard makes a point to note, “The Clubhouse is as much about living, playing, and entertaining as it is about enjoying a spectacular game of golf.”

-- Sather’s Calder-esque “leaves” in the Pour House serve a utilitarian purpose but were designed for the suspended art within this a grand setting.
+- Sather’s Calder-esque “leaves” in The Pour House serve a utilitarian purpose but were designed as suspended art within this grand setting.

 - Forward-looking architecture in a timeless contemporary style emphasized by stone and metal, floor-to-ceiling glass, and a distinctive swooping roofline.

 - A Golf Shop within a stunning glass oval!
 Madison Avenue chic meets BIGHORN’s designer selections and stellar service.

 - Dining venues including the famed Pour House (125 indoor seating, 75 terrace seating), spacious Men’s and Ladies’ Locker Rooms, Private Dining Room, and special catered events in The Hub (200 seating) and on the Event Terrace (650+ seating).